Big-Life-Lab/PHES-ODM/README.md

 ## Collaborate to share wastewater data

-We welcome the addition of data from other sites.

 SARS-CoV-2 Wastewater epidemiology and surveillance is rapidly evolving.
 We strive to adhere to the [FAIR Guiding Principles](https://www.go-fair.org/fair-principles/) and there is benefit from a common data structure, including metadata and vocabulary.
 We are interested in colloborating to develop covid-19 wastewater data management and stewardship and suggest discussion at [Slack 2019-nCov WBE channel](https://2019-ncovwbe.slack.com) or [GH issues](https://github.com/Big-Life-Lab/covid-19-wastewater/issues).

 ## API